Selective Rotary Position Embedding: Experiments

 In the implementation of \method we make several design choices that go beyond the architecture described in~\Cref{sec:design-principles}: Following~\citet{zhang-iclr24a}, where learning the random features introduced by~\citet{choromanski-iclr21a} was shown to be more effective, we make the parameters $\momega$ in \method learnable.
 This makes the rotations input-dependent and learnable.
 Following~\citet{yang-arxiv25a}, we place a sigmoid gate on the rotation angles to allow the model to control whether to rotate or not.
 We also add a learnable bias term, which is not dependent on relative token positions~\citep{li-iclr24a}.
 Finally, we place a weight norm~\citep{salimans-nips16b} on the input projection.
 We ablate our architectural choices on the MAD dataset and language modeling experiments.

 We implement \method in PyTorch and integrate it into \texttt{flash-linear-attention}~\citep{yang2024fla} for our experiments.
-Using the RoPE trick (cf.~\cref{sec:background}), we are able to implement our method as a prelude to RoPE where we determine the $\sin$ and $\cos$ from the input as shown in~\Cref{fig:selective-rope-pseudocode}.
+Using the RoPE trick, we are able to implement our method as a prelude to RoPE where we determine the $\sin$ and $\cos$ from the input as shown in~\Cref{fig:selective-rope-pseudocode}.
 To optimize the throughput of our implementation, we follow the GPT-NeoX~\citep{black-arxiv22a} style of applying rotations to allow for coalesced memory access.
-This is equivalent to our derivations which follows the original RoPE implementation by~\citet{su-arxiv21a}, up to an index permutation.
-Despite these changes, the kernels generated by PyTorch compile are memory bound~\citep{dao-neurips22a} due to missing epilogue fusion support for cumulative sums in PyTorch compile.
-We provide a Triton implementation that performs epilogue fusion for the cumulative sum and the operations following it.
-This yields an up to 340\% improvement in prefill throughput on long sequences on modern GPUs as shown in~\Cref{fig:triton-throughput}.
+This is equivalent to our derivations up to an index permutation.